-(B) Business combinations
+(B) Investment property acquisitions

 When a property is acquired, whether through a controlling share investment or directly, the REIT considers whether the acquisition represents the acquisition of a business.
 IFRS 3, Business Combinations ("IFRS 3") is only applicable if it is considered that a business has been acquired.
 Under IFRS 3 a concentration test, which is a simplified assessment that determines if substantially all the fair value of the gross assets are concentrated in a single identifiable asset or a group of similar identifiable assets, may be used.
 If the test is satisfied and substantially all the fair value of the gross assets are concentrated in a single identifiable asset or a group of similar identifiable assets the acquisition is determined not to be a business and no further assessment is needed.
 If the REIT chooses not to apply the concentration test, or the test is failed, then the assessment focuses on whether or not an integrated set of activities is acquired in addition to the property.
-If no significant set of activities, or only an insignificant set of activities, are acquisitions of the REIT have been classified as asset acquisitions.
+If no significant set of activities, or only an insignificant set of activities, are acquired, the acquisition is treated as an asset acquisition rather than a business combination.
+Since formation, all acquisitions of the REIT have been classified as asset acquisitions.

-Notes to the Consolidated Financial Statements For the Years Ended December 31, 2022 and 2021 (Amounts in thousands of U.S. dollars, except for unit and per unit amounts)
+Notes to the Consolidated Financial Statements For the Years Ended December 31, 2023 and 2022 (Amounts in thousands of U.S. dollars, except for unit and per unit amounts)